 United Arab Emirates

 There had been reports that no travel would be allowed until there is a vaccine, but the government has backed away from that suggestion.
-European Union citizens and residents will be allowed into Austria, but must be able to provide proof of a negative COVID-19 test within four days of arrival and will be subject to a mandatory quarantine.
-Third-country nationals (that means our U.S. travelers) will not be allowed by air from outside the Schengen area.
+European Union citizens and residents will be allowed into Austria, but must be able to provide proof of a negative COVID-19 test within 72 hours of arrival and will be subject to a mandatory quarantine.
+Third-country nationals (that means our U.S. travellers) will not be allowed by air from outside the Schengen area.

-Some land borders are reopened to neighboring EU countries only.
+Some land borders are reopened to neighbouring EU countries only.
 On May 13, three border crossings between Austria and Germany reopened.

 Austria released that they have not seen a significant increase in COVID-19 cases since reopening.

 A lockdown of this South Caucuses nation is among the strictest still in place.
 All of Azerbaijan’s borders are closed to passenger traffic, and flights into and out of Azerbaijan are not available.
 “All arrivals to Azerbaijan, including U.S. citizens, are currently being placed in a mandatory 14-day quarantine in government-provided facilities, regardless of travel origin,” according to the U.S. Embassy in Azerbaijan.

 The government has instated an SMS system, requiring citizens to send text messages updating whether they are leaving their house for medical care, the grocery store, pharmacy, bank, post office time outdoors or to attend a funeral.
 Gatherings of more than 10 people are prohibited.
 The country has reported more than 21,374 cases and 265 deaths.